epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 </p>

 # Research Questions:
-The project includes research questions from two domains : Stationary Analysis & Time Series Analysis
+The project includes research questions as follows:

-Stationary Analysis

-Questions:

-1) How does the gender composition of cast and crew correlate with a film's success, measured in terms of box office revenue and award recognitions?
+1) How does gender impact actors' career opportunities and success, particularly in terms of the types of roles and reward opportunities offered?
+2) Is there a relation between gender and character complexity based on character relation network and plot summaries in the movies?
+3) Does semantic analysis of role types reveal any distinct differences in the assignment of roles based on gender?
+4) Does the gender composition of cast and crew causally influence the critical success of films, evaluated by IMDb ratings?
-2) Are there specific movie genres that demonstrate a minimal or no gender gap in terms of character representation?
+5) Are there specific movie genres that demonstrate a minimal or no gender gap in terms of character representation?
-Does the balance of male and female characters impact a film's financial success?
+Does the balance of male and female characters impact a film's critical success?
-3) What is the gender representation trend in the most popular movie genres?
-4) Do films that pass the Bechdel test (explained in the proposed additional datasets part) perform differently at the box office compared to those that don't pass?
-5) How does gender representation in award-winning films compare to those that did not win major awards?
-6) How does gender representation in the film industry vary across different countries?
-7) What are the character types that are portrayed by uniquely female actresses and male actors?
-How are the character descriptions sentiments differing with respect to the gender?
-Is it the same for unisex characters that can be portrayed by both genders?

-Time Series Analysis

-Questions:

-1) How has the gender balance among cast and crew evolved over the years in the film industry?
-2) In the Oscars, how does gender representation among nominees and winners vary over time?
-3) What are the long-term trends in gender representation in movies?

 # Proposed additional datasets (if any):
 We have already used CMU Movie Dataset with Stanford CoreNLP-processed summaries.
 In addition to that, we plan to use three additional datasets to enrich our research results.